alcides/GeneticEngine/Readme.md

 This version pattern matches on the type of the node and recursively computes the value for the tree, always taking into consideration the dataset line being processed.
 Note that we are using numpy functions where needed.

-Finally, run with a larger population for a longer time, and you will see the best fitness decrease over time:
+Finally, run with a larger population for a longer time, you will see the best fitness decrease over time:

 ```python
 alg = GP(